Last updated

 Customize tables

-Styling the tables used in your technical writing can improve the readability and overall aesthetic of your documentation.
-This guide will show you how to customize the styling of Markdown and Markdoc tables using CSS.
+Styling tables in your technical documentation improves readability and aesthetics.
+This guide shows you how to customize Markdown and Markdoc tables using CSS.

 Redocly supports tables written in both Markdown and Markdoc syntax.